MrTech404Official/MrTech404Official/README.md

-Hello My name is Tech404
+Hello My name is Tech404 and
-Intrested in API's
-Using Python
+I use Python and Qbasic